Editor’s Note: The headline of the story has been updated to remove the word “illegal.”

 That was one day after a Global News story on Gokabu Technologies and its app, Kabu, showed a driver passing up a fare and saying that the company asked him “not to take any westerners.”

-WATCH: Illegal ride sharing in B.C.
+WATCH: Ride sharing in B.C.

 In a statement, Ge Zhang, the director of product development at Gokabu Technologies Inc., said there’s no company policy that disallows westerners or non-Chinese passengers.